More than 7,200 students are pursuing degrees within the College's three academic divisions — arts and sciences, education and professional studies.

-Twenty-eight academic departments with a faculty of more than 500 offer the SUNY Cortland student body 60 undergraduate majors and 38 minors from which to choose.
+Twenty-seven academic departments with a faculty of more than 500 offer the SUNY Cortland student body more than 60 undergraduate majors and 38 minors from which to choose.

 The College's main campus covers 191 acres and includes 30 traditional and modern buildings.
-Sixteen of these structures are residence halls providing on-campus housing for approximately 3,000 students.
+Eighteen of these structures are residence halls providing on-campus housing for approximately 3,000 students.